splunk/public-o11y-docs/incident-intelligence/incident-intelligence-overview.rst

 Splunk Incident Intelligence Overview
 ************************************************************************

 Welcome to Incident Intelligence!
-Use this overview to better understand the end-to-end journey of an incident; from how it is triggered to when it is resolved.
-This is a high-level and doesn't include minute details that are occur at each stage.
+Use this high-level overview to better understand the end-to-end journey of an incident.
 See :ref:`ii-key-terms-icons` to familiarize yourself with the icons used in the graphics in this overview.

 Typical alert generation creates alert noise
 ==============================================

 Detectors within Splunk Observability Cloud monitor the system.
 Users configure detectors at varying thresholds to generate alerts when something unusual happens, such as a bug or issue.
 If a specified threshold is met, alerts are generated.
-A single detector can generate multiple alerts, particularly when several issues occur at once; or when an issue persists over time and then causes further problems downstream.
+A single detector can generate multiple alerts, particularly when several issues occur at once; or when an issue persists over time and causes further problems downstream.
 The end result is a countless number of generated alerts.

 .. image:: /_images/incident-intelligence/Incident-Intelligence-Overview-1.png
       :width: 99%